 Mr. Maxwell migrated to Norfolk, CT from Silicon Valley, where he started and presided over two companies, the first responsible for the modern dial-up modem, the second for the world-wide standard for DSL.
 He formed and was the first chair of the DSL Forum, now the Broadband Forum, to build standards for broadband transmission.
-His 1998 book on the subject is entitled “Residential Broadband.”
+His 1998 book on the subject is entitled “Residential Broadband:”The Battle for the Last Mile.”
 He has a BA and PhD from Stanford University.

 Jessica Fowler serves as selectman for Sharon, Connecticut.
 She is now in her third term.
 Before her election as selectman she spent six years on P&Z, the Zoning Board of Appeals, and Long Range Planning Committee.
 She has served on the boards of the Susan B. Anthony Project, Indian Mountain School, and the Sharon Day Care Center.
 She is presently the Chief Operating Officer for Project Delivery Associates, a construction management firm.
 Jessica has a BA degree from the University of Colorado and a Masters degree from Baruch University through a National Urban Fellowship Award.

 John comes to our board with a deep sense of civic duty and a shared concern for our region’s well being.
 He has worked with the region’s Audubon Society, the Salisbury Visiting Nurses Association, and the Housatonic Regional High School among other groups.
 He retired recently from a career in investment banking with Morgan Stanley, Paine Webber, and UBS AG.
 He holds a BS degree from Fordham University.